Gg14-gif/binarytree-c-/README.md

 # binarytree-c-
-you create a family tree and save it
+you can create a family tree and save it